 Kristin Isaacson, D.M.A.

-Isaacson, assistant professor of cello and bass, holds a Doctor of Musical Arts
+Isaacson, associate professor of cello and bass, holds a Doctor of Musical Arts

 degree in cello performance from Louisiana State University.
 Ms. Isaacson